 >

-> We appreciate that it might be difficult to find the necessary logs or reproduce the issue locally.
+> We understand that it might be difficult to find the necessary logs or reproduce the issue locally.
 If you can't get what you need from our CI within minutes, let us know and we will be happy to help.

 >